 The Company follows Statement of Financial Accounting Standards No. 131 ("SFAS 131"), "Disclosures about Segments of an Enterprise and Related Information".
 SFAS 131 establishes standards for disclosing information about reportable segments in financial statements.
 The Company has numerous operating businesses covering a wide range of products and geographic regions, primarily serving the professional dental market.
-Professional dental products represented approximately 98% of sales for the periods ended March 31, 2005 and 2004.
+Professional dental products represented approximately 98% of sales for the periods ended June 30, 2005 and 2004.

 The operating businesses are combined into operating groups which have overlapping product offerings, geographical presence, customer bases, distribution channels, and regulatory oversight.
 These operating groups are considered the Company's reportable segments under SFAS 131 as the Company's chief operating decision-maker regularly reviews financial results at the operating group level and uses this information to manage the Company's operations.
 The accounting policies of the segments are consistent with those described for the consolidated financial statements in the summary of significant accounting policies (see Note 1).
 The Company measures segment income for reporting purposes as net operating profit before restructuring, interest and taxes.
-A description of the services provided within each of the Company's four reportable segments is provided below.